 It is easy to oversimplify fatigue as merely the feeling of being really tired, especially if you don’t have chronic illness or autoimmune disease.
 I may say that I feel fatigued after a hard workout at the gym after my muscles have been stretched to their limits and beyond, but I can recover from that quickly with a hot shower.
-As an individual with lupus, however, you probably know first-hand what it’s like to experience true fatigue and feel like there’s no quick-fix.
+As an individual with lupus, however, you know first-hand what it is like to experience true fatigue and feel like there’s no quick-fix.

 - What are the causes and symptoms of lupus fatigue?

 - Combating and Coping with Fatigue

 - In Conclusion

 Fatigue is more than just a desire for a shot of espresso in the morning or the need to hit the sack a little early to make up for a late night out.
 Fatigue can be a physically and emotionally debilitating conundrum – one that is not easy to solve and it goes beyond curling up on the couch with a throw blanket and a good movie waiting for of sleep to take its course.
 Fatigue can mean that sleep itself is illusive.

 In their article “Fatigue in Systemic Lupus Erythematosus,” researchers Grace Ahn and Rosalind Ramsey-Goldman note that approximately 53-80% of individuals with SLE report experiencing fatigue as one of their main symptoms.
 According to the Mayo Clinic, fatigue is the feeling of “unrelenting exhaustion” that is “profound and isn’t relieved by rest.”
 It can grossly affect your ability to function day-to-day and experience a good quality of life.
 Fatigue is a loss of energy you may fear you’ll never recoup.
 Therefore, fatigue is not only physically draining, but can be emotionally devastating as well.